tinganho/balanced-storage/README.md

     }
 }
 ```
-As before, we would need to have a matching off toggle annotated method to satisfy our compiler:
+As before, we would need to have a matching sub method to satisfy our compiler:
 ```typescript
 class SuperView {
 	private subViews: View[] = [];